TerraSpatial/Segfix/README.md

 ```

 The startup dialog tells you when a newer release is on PyPI, and its
-**Update…** button runs `pip install --upgrade` for you (restart segfix
+**Update…** button runs `pip install --upgrade` for you (restart Segfix
 afterwards).
-On Windows, which can't replace a program while it runs, segfix
+On Windows, which can't replace a program while it runs, Segfix
-closes first and the update installs in its own window; start segfix again
+closes first and the update installs in its own window; start Segfix again
 when that window says it's done.
 Running from a clone instead, it tracks new commits on the branch
 you're on and updates with `git pull` + `pip install -e .`, so a development
 checkout stays a checkout.